Updated October 20, 2021

 - Payment: Payment in full is due at time of registration.
 Your child is not considered fully registered until full payment is received.

-- Cancelations on or after May 15: a 50% refund is available.
+- Cancelations after November 15 but before December 10: a 50% refund is available.

 - If Schoolhouse cancels or discontinues programs for any reason, you will receive a 100% refund of your registration fees.